chelseadoeleman/web-app-from-scratch-18-19/README.md

 *   **Tim:** For helping with the header, to be able to send more requests.

 ## Checklist
-[x] Find an API of your interest
+[x ] Find an API of your interest
-[x] Retrieve data from the API asynchronous.
+[x ] Retrieve data from the API asynchronous.
-[x] Store data in an object (without parse, because data object are not defined as a string) [x] Show images in a slider
+[x ] Store data in an object (without parse, because data object are not defined as a string) [x ] Show images in a slider
-[x] Add a little bit of styling to the application
+[x ] Add a little bit of styling to the application
-[x] Retrieve more pages/results from the API.
+[x ] Retrieve more pages/results from the API.
 [ ]   Add snappoints to the images
-[x] Add another API (mapbox)
+[x ] Add another API (mapbox)
-[x] Add location from image into mapbox
+[x ] Add location from image into mapbox
 [ ]   Convert location to longitude and latitude
 [ ]   Add pins to the location on the map
-[ ]   Remove pop-up message when location is unknown with hover over image [x] Write a readme.md
+[ ]   Remove pop-up message when location is unknown with hover over image [x ] Write a readme.md

 ## License
 This repository is licensed as [MIT](LICENSE) by [Chelsea Doeleman](https://github.com/chelseadoeleman).